junxit/us-congress-bills-116/metadata.md

 - 2020-05-19 — Introduced in Senate
 - 2020-05-19 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2020-06-30 — Amendment SA 2388 agreed to in Senate by Unanimous Consent.
+- 2020-06-30 — Amendment SA 2388 proposed by Senator Perdue for Senator Merkley. (consideration: CR S4080; text: CR S4080) In the nature of a substitute.
+- 2020-06-30 — Measure laid before Senate by unanimous consent. (consideration: CR S4080)
+- 2020-06-30 — Passed Senate with an amendment by Voice Vote. (text of amendment in the nature of a substitute: CR S4080)
+- 2020-06-30 — Passed/agreed to in Senate: Passed Senate with an amendment by Voice Vote.(text of amendment in the nature of a substitute: CR S4080)
+- 2020-06-30 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2020-06-30 — Senate Committee on Energy and Natural Resources discharged by Unanimous Consent.
+- 2020-06-30 — Senate amendment agreed to: Amendment SA 2388 agreed to in Senate by Unanimous Consent.
+- 2020-06-30 — Senate amendment proposed (on the floor): Amendment SA 2388 proposed by Senator Perdue for Senator Merkley.
+- 2020-06-30 — Senate amendment submitted